10.8 Homeland Security

 Hurricane Katrina, August 28, 2005.
 Source: Wikimedia Commons.

-For those of us living in this region of the United States this is nothing new, it’s part of the life.
-Hurricanes, daily flooding in low-lying areas, rain one minute, scorching heat the next, it’s just another day in the South.
+For those of us living in this region of the United States, this is nothing new; it’s part of life.
+Hurricanes, daily flooding in low-lying areas, rain one minute, scorching heat the next: it’s just another day in the South.
 But in other parts of the country, life is not the same.
-Different regions deal with different disaster threats from natural occurrences from Mother Nature: earthquakes, tornados, landslides, drought, blizzards and snowstorms, avalanches, etc. And when those Americans are in need, just like when those who are impacted from the devastation of a major hurricane, there has to be a process in which those victims can be put back whole again.
+Different regions deal with different disaster threats from natural occurrences from Mother Nature: earthquakes, tornados, landslides, drought, blizzards and snowstorms, avalanches, etc. And when those Americans are in need, just like when those who are impacted from the devastation of a major hurricane, there has to be a process in which those victims can be made whole again.
 And there is: FEMA.

 definition